Cocco: Early life

-Cocco went to many ballet auditions, hoping to become a professional ballerina.
-She went to singing auditions to earn the traveling expenses for a ballet audition in Tokyo.
-She did not pass it, but after impressing the judges, she was later signed by Victor Entertainment.
+Cocco attended numerous ballet auditions in pursuit of becoming a professional ballerina.
+To cover travel expenses for a ballet audition in Tokyo, she also participated in singing auditions.
+Although she did not pass the ballet audition, she impressed the judges and was later signed by Victor Entertainment.

 Career

 Cocco made her debut on an indie label under the name "Cocko" with a self-titled EP Cocko on November 21, 1996.
 A track from the EP, Sing a Song ~No Music, No Life~, was used in an advertising campaign for Tower Records Japan.

 On March 21, 1997, Cocco changed the official spelling of her name to "Cocco" and released her major label debut single Countdown.
 A full-length album followed shortly after.
 It was not until 1998 when she scored a big hit in Japan with Tsuyoku Hakanaimonotachi, which sold more than 250,000.

 Cocco went on to record three more albums – Kumuiuta in 1998, Rapunzel in 2000, and Sangurōzu in 2001.
 Before the release of Sangurōzu, Cocco announced she was retiring from the music business.
 Later that year, her label released a career retrospective, Best + Ura Best + Mihappyōkyokushū, which contained her singles, some b-sides and five unreleased tracks.

 Her retirement did not last long.
 In 2002, she published her first art book, Minami no Shima no Hoshi no Suna.
 In August 2003, she organized a benefit concert to raise awareness about cleaning up beaches in Okinawa.
 A DVD documentary entitled Heaven's Hell followed in December.

 2004 saw her appearance on the Yutaka Ozaki cover album "BLUE" and the publication of her second book, Minami no Shima no Koi no Uta, which was accompanied by a limited edition single, "Garnet/Celeste Blue".
 In 2005, Cocco collaborated with photographer/singer Nanaco on a CD/book combination titled The Bird.